iZotope RX3 Advanced Review

 Izotope RX3 is a smart prescription for post because it allows you to fix complex problems without introducing artifacts.
 Yes, if pushed too hard it's easy to do more harm than good, but we generally were able to improve the quality of the audio before introducing unwanted sonic garbage.

-The RX3 noise reduction module did an excellent job removing unwanted hum and white noise from the HVAC.
+The RX3 noise reduction module does an excellent job removing unwanted hum and white noise from the HVAC.
 We got excellent results with 10 seconds of room tone as our noise profile.
 About 6dB of reduction was ideal for removing most of the unwanted noise with minimal artifacts.
 This was more than enough for projects where a music bed would help mask any remaining noise.
+We also tested it with shorter noise profile and it worked very well.

 In most cases, we were able to use RX3 to improve the audio in a transparent way.
 Removing reverb from a recording is still very challenging to do and takes more time to dial in.
 Luckily, the intuitive controls make it easy to simply experiment until you get the desired results.